arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/basic-draw/basic-draw.md

 As we only want to draw something on the screen once, we can put all the drawing code in the `void setup()`.
 If we instead put this code in the `void loop()` function it will keep drawing the given image over and over.

-Lets first draw the background of the image.
+Let's first draw the background of the image.
 Start by initializing the display class from the library with `Display.begin()`.
 Then to start drawing things on the screen we need to use `Display.beginDraw()`.
 Now the background color can be set with `Display.background(255, 255, 255)`, where RGB values are entered within the parentheses. `Display.clear()` will clear anything that has been drawn on the screen, but it will leave the background as it was set before.

 ```arduino